-Meeting materials will be provided and distributed five working days prior to the meeting.
-Materials will include agenda, supporting pre reading papers, notes and information as required.
-The Minutes will be available five working days after a meeting.
+Meeting materials will be provided and distributed five working days prior to the meeting, wherever possible.
+Materials will include agenda, supporting pre-reading papers, notes and information as required.
+The Minutes will be available five working days after a meeting, wherever possible.

-The Community Advisory Councils Coordinator will provide support to the Chairs, analytical resourcing and reports for the Board and other resources as required.
 The Community Advisory Councils will be supported by a PHN Secretariat for administration.
 Meeting activity and meeting minutes will be co-ordinated by PHN Secretariat.